- About Plastic Surgery

 After his experience in Canada, Mr Morgan returned to Australia in 2006 and was appointed as a consultant plastic surgeon at both The Royal Melbourne Hospital and The Alfred Hospital, where he specialised in the management of facial trauma.
 He has since been appointed as The Alfred Hospital’s head of Faciomaxillary Surgery.

 In 2016, Mr Morgan was appointed as National Chair of the Australian Board of Plastic and Reconstructive Surgery, the body responsible for overseeing the training of future plastic surgeons Australia-wide.
-He had previously served as the Regional Chair for the training program in Victoria for 5 years
+He held this position until March 2020.

 Mr Morgan is an active member of Interplast, and is currently the country representative for the Kingdom of Tonga.
 He regularly undertakes volunteer surgical missions to the island to perform much needed plastic surgery procedures.

 Dr Mikko Larsen MD (Hons) PhD FEBOPRAS FRACS

 Dr Larsen became a Fellow of the Royal Australasian College of Surgeons in December 2018.
 He emigrated with his son to Australia in 2016, and followed the International Medical Graduate Pathway to Fellowship.
 He completed a microsurgery fellowship at the Royal Adelaide Hospital in 2017 and then settled in Launceston, Tasmania where he practices at the Launceston General Hospital, and in private practice.